webix-hub/docs/data/datatable/sizing.md

 By default, datatable columns feature **fixed size** of **100px**.
 To change it, you should either:

 - use **width** while configuring the column to set width to a column individually, or
 - use **columnWidth** while configuring the datatable to set common width for all the columns.
-Like default common width, it can be overriden by individual *width* value, or
+Like default common width, it can be overridden by individual *width* value, or
 - use **minWidth** property in the column configuration to define minimal width for it.
-If there's more space initially or after resizing, column width will br increased, but it can never be less than *minWidth* value, or
+If there's more space initially or after resizing, column width will be increased, but it can never be less than *minWidth* value, or
 - use **minColumnWidth** property in datatable configuration to set common minimal width for all columns.
-It can be overriden by inidividual *minWidth* value.
+It can be overridden by individual *minWidth* value.

 If you set the width in such a way, it will save its value regardless of any other enabled size parameters (e.g. [autowidth](api/ui.datatable_autowidth_config.md)).
 BTW, you can set different widths for different rows.